Grenadingue/messy-politics/code-of-conduct.md

 permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

+Any use of this power will be referenced on the issues for discussion.
+If a member of the community is aware of an abuse of this power, this member has to inform the community to take action against us or to discuss with us.
+This case should never happend, but we recommend everyone to just leave, to let us die alone, and do the same project with a less centralized power.
+The lack of time doesn't allow us to do a decentralized platform, and for a a project aggregator we accept a less democratic system.

 ## Scope

 This Code of Conduct applies both within project spaces and in public spaces